With all of their settings, functions, buttons, racks, and whatnot toaster ovens can be confusing.

 - If your toaster oven has a functions dial, set it to Toast.

 - Next, set the temperature.
-These types of toaster ovens usually recommend a high heat (like 450°F) but you should play around with the temperature settings to find your sweet spot.
+These types of toaster ovens usually direct you use a high heat (like 450°F) but you should play around with the temperature settings to find your sweet spot.

 - Lastly, set the timer.
 The exact time will depend on your tastes, type of bread, the number of slices, and your toaster oven.
 It could be as low as 2 minutes and 30 seconds or as high as 5 minutes.